 What Are Vaginal Yeast Infections?

-A yeast infection in the vagina is known as vulvovaginal candidiasis (can-dih-DYE-uh-sis).
-Vaginal yeast infections are common, and many girls will have one at some point.
-Treatment can clear up the symptoms in a couple of days and cure the infection within a week..
+A yeast infection in the vagina is known as vulvovaginal candidiasis (pronounced: can-dih-DYE-uh-sis).
+Vaginal yeast infections are common in young women, and many will have one at some point.
+They're not an STD (sexually transmitted disease).

 What Are the Signs & Symptoms of Vaginal Yeast Infections?